-If you are using more quantity, you can get it ground in rice mill, else use your mixie to grind both Rice and Urad dal.
+If you are using more quantity, you can get it ground in the rice mill, else use your mixie to grind both Rice and Urad dal.

-First grind rice into a fine flour, keep it aside. then grind the urad dal to fine powder.
+First grind rice into a fine flour, keep it aside. then grind the urad dal to a fine powder.
 Refer this post for making Rice flour at home.

 In a wide vessel, take both the flours along with salt.
 Mix well.
 Add cumin, Sesame seeds to the flour, mix well.

 Whether you use Asafetida powder or the solid ones, you got to mix it in water, make sure it is dissolved before adding to the flour.
-If its not dissolved properly, when deep frying the muruku, there are chances for the hing to burst our due to air bubbles.
+If it’s not dissolved properly, when deep frying the muruku, there are chances for the hing to burst our due to air bubbles.

 Mix in the hing to the flour and finally add the butter.
 Gather everything well and you will get more of a crumbling mixture.
-Now slowly add water and knead a dough which is little more softer than the puri dough.
+Now slowly add water and knead a dough which is little softer than the puri dough.

 Heat a kadai with oil enough to deep fry.
 Once the oil is hot enough, simmer to low flame.